enucatl-presentations/2015.02.16.orlando.spie/README.md

 Progress report for the TOMCAT group.

-`post-push` hook to compile and push to `gh-pages`
+`pre-push` hook to compile and push to `gh-pages`

 ```
-ln -s ../../post-push .git/hooks/post-push
+ln -s ../../pre-push .git/hooks/pre-push
 ```